paull10au/qsyd_InvocableEmailActions/.github/ISSUE_TEMPLATE/BUG_REPORT.md

 > Screen shots, if applicable are also helpful.

 ## Expected Behavior
-What should happen
+What should happen.

 ## Actual Result
-What is happening
+What is happening.

 ## Device?
 - Desktop